 Some people are finding that they have received a "misdialed" call from a stranger, leaving a "hot" investment tip for a friend.
 The message is designed to sound as if the speaker didn't realize that he or she was leaving the hot tip on the wrong answering machine.
 If you get a message like this, it's not a wrong number at all.
 Instead, it is from someone who is being paid to leave these messages on a whole lot of answering machines.
 Check out "Wrong Numbers" and Stock Tips on Your Answering Machine for more information and to hear one of these scams.

-The Off-Shore Scam Under a rule known as "Regulation S," companies do not have to register stock they sell outside the United States to foreign or "off-shore" investors.
+The OffShore Scam Under a rule known as "Regulation S," companies do not have to register stock they sell outside the United States to foreign or "off-shore" investors.
 In the typical off-shore scam, an unscrupulous microcap company sells unregistered Reg S stock at a deep discount to fraudsters posing as foreign investors.
-These fraudsters then sell the stock to U.S. investors at inflated prices, pocketing huge profits that they share with the microcap company insiders.
-The flood of unregistered stock into the U.S. eventually causes the price to plummet, leaving unsuspecting U.S. investors with enormous losses.
+These fraudsters then sell the stock to U.S. investors at inflated prices and share the resulting profits with company insiders.
+The flow of unregistered stock into the U.S. eventually causes the price to drop, leaving unsuspecting U.S. investors with losses.

 How Do I Get Information About Microcap Companies?

-Caution If you've been asked to invest in a company but you can't find any record that the company has registered its securities with the SEC or your state, or that it's exempt from registration, call or write your state's securities regulator or the SEC immediately with all the details.
-You may have come face to face with a scam.
+Caution If you've been asked to invest in a company but you can't find any record that the company has registered its securities with the SEC or your state, or that it's exempt from registration, call or write your state's securities regulator or submit a complaint to the SEC at http://www.sec.gov/complaint/select.shtml immediately with all the details.
+You may have come face-to-face with a scam.

 What if I Want to Invest in Microcap Stocks?